 Our top 12 things to do to ensure February Half term is a roaring success

 Call me an old romantic but I still love the simple pleasures in life.
-Vowing each time I relax not to get caught up in the hurly burly of life, here I am again, nearing nervous exhaustion just before Christmas and planning my next escape - February half term.
+Vowing each time I relax not to get caught up in the hurly-burly of life, here I am again, nearing nervous exhaustion, planning my next escape - February half term.